bytedance/android-inline-hook/doc/manual.md

 * `true`: On.
 Debug information will be written to logcat. tag: `shadowhook_tag`.
 * `false` (default): Off.

+### Operation Record

+* `true`：On。Write hook and unhook operation records to internal buffer.
+These operation record information can be obtained through other APIs.
+* `false` (default): Off.

 ## Java API

 ```Java